blueturtleai/krita-stable-diffusion/README.md

 ## Generate images
 Now we are ready for generating images.

-1. Start Krita and open create a new document with a minimum size of 512x512 and a paint layer.
+1. Start Krita and create a new document with a minimum size of 512x512 and a paint layer.

 2. Select the new "Tools/Scripts/Stablehorde" menu item.
 A dialog will open, where you can enter the details for the image generation.